micropython/micropython-lib/micropython/aioespnow/README.md

 `asyncio` support.

-- Asyncio support is available on all ESP32 targets as well as those ESP8266 boards which include the `uasyncio` module (ie. ESP8266 devices with at least 2MB flash storage).
+- Asyncio support is available on all ESP32 targets as well as those ESP8266 boards which include the `asyncio` module (ie. ESP8266 devices with at least 2MB flash storage).

 ## API reference